QingyangKong/knowledge-dump/scala/Option.md

 <h2>Use of Option data type</h2>
 <h3>1.
 Introduction:</h3>
 Option is a data type used in Scala to avoid null pointer exception.
-In Java, this kind of exception happens when the codes rely on a variable that is a unexpected null.
-There are 2 types of data type in option: `None` and `Some`, when there is no value in option, it is None, otherwise Some.
+In Java, this kind of exception happens when the codes rely on a variable assigned as null unexpectedly.
+There are 2 types of data types in option: `None` and `Some`, when there is no value in option, it is None, otherwise Some.
+These 2 possiblities indicate that option is may or may not be null in data type level.
 <h3>2.
 Use Cases</h3>
 <h4>2.1 pattern match</h4>
 Because Option is a case class, it can be used in pattern match perfectly.
-All values fetched from a map is an Option object with 2 possibilities: Some and None.
+All values fetched from a map are Option objects(Some or None).
 ```
 val testMap: Map[String, String] = Map("US" -> "DC", "China" -> "Beijing")
 testMap: scala.collection.immutable.Map[String,String] = Map(US -> DC, China -> Beijing)